rackerlabs/rackspace-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

-Born out of the large Internet properties such as Yahoo, Hadoop is an open-source project that provides a platform to store and process massive amounts of data, including both structured and complex data and unstructured data.
-A set of Apache projects such as Hive, Pig, HBase, HCatalog and Ambari have grown up around Hadoop to provide tools to manipulate data and to manage and monitor this complex, clustered environment.
+Born out of the large Internet properties such as Yahoo, Hadoop is an open-source project that provides a platform to store and process massive amounts of data, including both structured, complex data and unstructured data.
+A set of Apache projects such as Hive, Pig, HBase, HCatalog, and Ambari have grown up around Hadoop to provide tools to manipulate data and to manage and monitor this complex, clustered environment.
 As it has grown and added key enterprise features, its popularity has exploded because of its open source nature and the